Thursday, November 21, 2024

 10+ hours

-The thinkpads are known to have high-resistance military grade design, top of the line keyboards and trackpads and this is why they’re ALWAYS ALWAYS going to be a good choice for web developers who need a portable laptop to work on the go.
+The ThinkPads are known for their high-durability, military-grade design, and top-tier keyboards and trackpads.
+This is why they’re ALWAYS going to be a solid choice for web developers who need a portable laptop to work on the go.

-But this year’s model has added something WAY more useful which MAY even blow the MacBook Pro out of the water as far as workflow is concerned.
+But this year’s model adds something WAY more useful that might even outshine the MacBook Pro when it comes to workflow.

 Design & Display

-Take a look at the recently released thinkpads in the links above.
-All of them have at least QHD resolution!
-The more expensive models even have UHD resolution (3840 x 2400) on a 16” display.
-That’s going to be a MASSIVE MASSIVE step up from the 16” retina display.
+Take a look at the recently released ThinkPads (links above).
+All of them come with at least QHD resolution!
+The higher-end models even offer UHD resolution (3840 x 2400) on a 16” display, which is a MASSIVE upgrade.
+It’s on par with the MacBook Pro’s Liquid Retina XDR display, and in some cases, the resolution is even higher.

 Keyboard